gidven/saxo-openapi-guide/docs/basics/fundamental-programming-concepts/websocket-streaming.md

 # WebSocket Streaming

 ??? abstract
     This article provides an in-depth walkthrough of the OpenAPI WebSocket implementation.
-It is recommended for anyone working on OpenAPI streaming to study the below carefully, as it includes important considerations around correct management of WebSocket connections, and optimal use of this solution.
+It is recommended for anyone working on OpenAPI streaming to study the below carefully, as it includes important considerations around correct management of WebSocket connections and optimal use of this solution.

 ---